Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Topic 1.6.
 Biosphere level (4 hours)

 The biosphere is a global ecosystem.
-VI Vernadsky - the founder of the doctrine of the biosphere.
+V.I.
+Vernadsky is the founder of the doctrine of the biosphere.
 The role of man in the biosphere.
-Ecological problems, their impact on human life.
-Consequences of human activity in ecosystems, the impact of his actions on living organisms and ecosystems.
+Ecological problems, their influence on human life.
+The consequences of human activity in ecosystems, the impact of his actions on living organisms and ecosystems.

-Demonstrations: tables illustrating the structure of the biosphere; the scheme of the circulation of substances and the conversion of energy in the biosphere; scheme of the influence of human economic activity on nature; application model "Biosphere and Man"; maps of reserves of Russia.
+Demonstrations: tables illustrating the structure of the biosphere; diagram of the cycle of substances and energy conversion in the biosphere; diagram of the influence of human economic activity on nature; application model “Biosphere and Man”; maps of Russian nature reserves.

 Section 2.
 Evolution (6 hours)

 The doctrine of the evolution of the organic world.
-C. Darwin is the founder of the doctrine of evolution.
+Charles Darwin is the founder of the doctrine of evolution.
 Driving forces and results of evolution.
-Complication of plants and animals in the process of evolution.
-Biological diversity as the basis for the sustainability of the biosphere, the result of evolution.
+Increasing complexity of plants and animals in the process of evolution.
+Biological diversity as the basis for the stability of the biosphere, the result of evolution.
 The essence of the evolutionary approach to the study of living organisms.

 Natural selection is the driving and directing force of evolution.
-Struggle for existence as the basis of natural selection.
-The role of natural selection in the formation of new properties, traits and new species.
+The struggle for existence as the basis of natural selection.
+The role of natural selection in the formation of new properties, characteristics and new species.

 The emergence of adaptations and their relative nature.
-Mutual adaptation of species as a result of the action of natural selection.
+Mutual adaptation of species as a result of natural selection.

-The value of knowledge about microevolution for the management of natural populations, solving problems of nature protection and rational nature management.
+The importance of knowledge about microevolution for managing natural populations, solving problems of nature conservation and rational environmental management.

 The concept of macroevolution.
 Correlation of micro- and macroevolution.
-The increasing complexity of plants and animals in the process of evolution.
-Biological diversity as the basis for the sustainability of the biosphere, the result of evolution.
+Increasing complexity of plants and animals in the process of evolution.
+Biological diversity as the basis for the stability of the biosphere, the result of evolution.

-Demonstrations: live plants and animals; herbarium specimens and collections of animals showing individual variability and diversity of varieties of cultivated plants and breeds of domestic animals, as well as the results of the adaptation of organisms to the environment and the results of speciation; diagrams illustrating the processes of speciation and the ratio of the paths of progressive biological evolution.
+Demonstrations: live plants and animals; herbarium specimens and collections of animals, showing individual variability and diversity of varieties of cultivated plants and breeds of domestic animals, as well as the results of the adaptation of organisms to the environment and the results of speciation; diagrams illustrating the processes of speciation and the relationship between the paths of progressive biological evolution.

 Section 3.
 The emergence and development of life on Earth (6 hours)

 Views, hypotheses and theories about the origin of life.
 The organic world as a result of evolution.
-The history of the development of the organic world.
+History of the development of the organic world.

-Demonstrations: fossils, plant and animal prints in ancient rocks; reproductions of paintings reflecting the flora and fauna of various eras and periods.
+Demonstrations: fossils, imprints of plants and animals in ancient rocks; reproductions of paintings reflecting the flora and fauna of different eras and periods.

 Laboratory works: